A toss between recurring card payments vs direct debit: What’s your bet?

 2. Enhanced customer loyalty

-Eliminating manual payment friction makes the experience smoother and reduces the likelihood of customers disengaging due to forgetfulness or inconvenience.
-This is particularly beneficial for services that rely on subscription billing, such as meal planning and exercise courses, where accessibility is key.
+Frictionless manual payments mean the process is seamless, and the likelihood of a customer forgetting or finding it too inconvenient to continue the service is significantly reduced.
+In particular, this holds for those services that operate on subscription billing, such as meal planning and exercise courses, where accessibility is vital.

-Recurring card payments ensure prompt meal delivery, boosting customer loyalty and lowering turnover.
+Recurring card payments ensure timely meal delivery, boosting customer loyalty and reducing churn.

-Automated recurring payments can ensure prompt billing for all subscription box clients, freeing up resources for product development and marketing.
+Automation of recurring payments ensures timely billing for all subscription box clients, allowing resources to be allocated toward product development and marketing.

 The flip side of recurring card payments